firstcontributions/first-contributions/.github/CONTRIBUTING.md

 - [Translation Guide](#translation-guide)

 ## Code of Conduct
-If you want to contribute, you need to know a few things.
+If you want to contribute, you need to know few things.

 [Code of conduct](../CODE_OF_CONDUCT.md)

 ## Translation Guide
-We have some rules for translation.
+We have some rules for translations.
 If you make the first translation for your language, you must add your language list on `Translations.md`.

 #### Example